readthedocs/blog/build-errors-docutils-0-18.rst

 Fixing the error
 ----------------

-We'll be assisting the `Sphinx`_ and `docutils`_ maintainers to find a solution that doesn't involve manual intervention, but for now we suggest you manually resolve this issue for any of your projects that have encountered the bug.
+We have proposed to the `Sphinx`_ and `docutils`_ maintainers `a solution that doesn't involve manual intervention <https://github.com/sphinx-doc/sphinx/issues/9807>`_.
+However, for now we suggest you manually resolve this issue for any of your projects that have encountered the bug.

-There are two changes that will resolve this issue:
+There are two ways to resolve this issue:

 Upgrade `Sphinx`_ to version 3 or later
     We recommend this option for most users.
 If your project doesn't